Deputy Chief of Staff of the Armed Forces of the Philippines

-The Deputy Chief of Staff is a 3-star general or admiral that is considered as the third highest-ranking position in the Armed Forces of the Philippines.
-The Deputy Chief of Staff assists both the Chief of Staff and the Vice-Chief of Staff in performing their respective functions in providing intelligence, operational, and logistical reports.
-The Deputy Chief of Staff is appointed by the president of the Philippines upon the confirmation by the Commission on Appointments.
+The Deputy Chief of Staff of the Armed Forces of the Philippines (TDCSAFP) is a three-star general or flag officer who holds the third-highest position in the Armed Forces of the Philippines (AFP).
+The Deputy Chief of Staff assists the chief of staff and the Vice Chief of Staff in the performance of their respective functions by providing intelligence, operational, and logistical support.
+The deputy chief of staff is appointed by the president of the Philippines with the confirmation by the Commission on Appointments.

-The Deputy Chief of Staff also serves as the director of the Joint Staffs, where they command the Joint Staff composing of the following staffs for various posts: the Deputy Chief of Staff for Personnel, J1; the Deputy Chief of Staff for Intelligence, J2; the Deputy Chief of Staff for Operations, J3; the Deputy Chief of Staff for Logistics, J4; the Deputy Chief of Staff for Plans, J5; the Deputy Chief of Staff for Command, Control, Communications, Computers, Intelligence, Surveillance, Targeting Acquisition and Reconnaissance, J6; the Deputy Chief of Staff for Civil-Military Operations, J7; the Deputy Chief of Staff for Education, Training and Doctrine, J8; the Deputy Chief of Staff for Reserve Force Development, J9; and the Deputy Chief of Staff for Financial Management, J10.
+The Deputy Chief of Staff also serves as the director of the Joint Staff, which consists of the Deputy Chief of Staff for Personnel (J1), the Deputy Chief of Staff for Intelligence (J2), the Deputy Chief of Staff for Operations (J3), the Deputy Chief of Staff for Logistics (J4), the Deputy Chief of Staff for Plans (J5), the Deputy Chief of Staff for Command, Control, Communications, Computers, Intelligence, Surveillance, Target Acquisition and Reconnaissance (J6), the Deputy Chief of Staff for Civil-Military Operations (J7), the Deputy Chief of Staff for Education, Training and Doctrine (J8), the Deputy Chief of Staff for Reserve Force Development (J9), and the Deputy Chief of Staff for Financial Management (J10).